-Cambridge Analytica database identified Black voters as ripe for “deterrence,” British broadcaster says
+Cambridge Analytica database identified Black voters as ripe for ‘deterrence,’ British broadcaster says

 The document also showed $55,000 spent in Georgia targeting African American voters with advertising, including the Clinton “Superpredator” video.

 “This comes as no surprise,” said Kaiser, who did not work on the Trump campaign but received detailed briefings about it while still working for Cambridge Analytica.
+She wrote about the voter-suppression issues in her 2019 book “Targeted: The Cambridge Analytica Whistleblower’s Inside Story of How Big Data, Trump, and Facebook Broke Democracy and How It Can Happen Again.”

-“I’ve been screaming my head off about this for years.”
+“I’ve been screaming my head off about this for years,” Kaiser said.

 Brittany Kaiser’s work with Cambridge Analytica helped elect Donald Trump.
 She’s hoping the world will forgive her.

-More than half of the voters the database marked for “Deterrence” messages were Black, Asian or Latinos, with particularly high percentages in predominantly African American neighborhoods in urban areas in key areas such as Pennsylvania, Wisconsin and Florida, according to Channel 4 News.
+More than half of the voters the database marked for “Deterrence” messages were Black, Asian or Latino, with particularly high percentages in predominantly Black neighborhoods in key areas such as Pennsylvania, Wisconsin and Florida, according to Channel 4 News.
 It quoted voters in predominantly Black areas of Milwaukee and elsewhere expressing frustration that they had been targeted in this way.

 The Channel 4 report also showed evidence that the database sorted American voters into categories based on psychological analyses provided by Cambridge Analytica, using terms such as “Individualist,” “Thinker” and “Adventurer” as shorthand indicating what kind of political messaging might be most effective in reaching them.

-David Carroll, an associate professor of media design at the New School in New York who has waged a multi-year battle to learn what information Cambridge Analytica had assembled on him, said he found the evidence of Republican voter suppression presented by the Channel 4 report “unambiguous.”
+David Carroll, an associate professor of media design at the New School in New York who has waged a multiyear battle to learn what information Cambridge Analytica had assembled on him, said he found the evidence of Republican voter suppression presented by the Channel 4 report “unambiguous.”

 “At the minimum you have to admire it as a diabolically effective campaign tactic,” Carroll said.
 “They’re just using free speech, even if it is misleading.”